Whether it’s Cannes or the White House, it’s all politics.

 Cannes: Wednesday, May 17, 2017

-The first day of Cannes film festival I am starting with black coffee at the American Pavilion.
-The venue on the beach, from which I can see the pavilion of the country of my voluntary exile, former Yugoslavia, exhibiting together as the nations never went to war to break apart, I find symbolic.
-Even in Cannes, sitting on the “American soil”, a very glamorous American soil with the Oscar-winning movie starts, evokes a sense of freedom and confirms the universality of the American dream.
-For those who are showing their movies in The Completion, the dreams did come truth.
+The first day of Cannes film festival I am starting with a cup of black coffee at the American Pavilion.
+The venue is on the beach, from which I can see the pavilion of the country of my voluntary exile, former Yugoslavia.
+Watching the countries who went to war to break apart now exhibiting together, I find symbolic.
+Even in Cannes, sitting on the “American soil”, a very glamorous American soil with the Oscar-winning movie stars, evokes a sense of freedom and confirms the universality of the American dream.
+For those who are showing their movies in The Competition, the dreams indeed came true.

-A friend tells me that Al Gore is coming to Cannes and asks whether I would be interested in that.
+A friend tells me that Al Gore is coming to Cannes and asks whether I would be interested to know nmore.
 “I got away from the White House Press Corps for two weeks to write about the world outside of politics”, I explain, but strangely enough, everyone wants to talk to me about Donald Trump.

 I make a stop at the beach of the Carlton hotel for the cocktail reception DDA is hosting.There, again, the producer from Newport, California, can’t stop talking about Donald Trump.
 He clearly is Hillary’s supporter and he talks, talks and talks as if I were at least the spokesman of POTUS and he was hoping to pass him the message.

-I tell him that I am interviewing Marion Cotillard tomorrow so I excuse myself from the conversation to go to attend the premiere of Ismael’s Ghost.
+I tell him that I am interviewing Marion Cotillard tomorrow so I excuse myself from the conversation to go and attend the premiere of Ismael’s Ghost.

 There, Will Smith, bored with being stuck in the traffic, is getting out of the black car to walk his way to the red carpet.
-He is extremely friendly to everyone behind the fence who is calling his name.
+He is extremely friendly to everyone behind the fence who’s calling his name.

 Will Smith has surpassed the pitfalls of fame, in fact, all the biggest stars are extremely up front and personal as they are craving a human connection.
 While their publicists are selling them as untouchable, they are interested in accessing a real conversation.

-Inside of the Grand Théâtre Lumière, Master of Ceremonies, Monica Belluci walked out on the stage in a midnight-blue gown stating: “I proclaim the Cannes Film Festival Open!”
+Inside of the Grand Théâtre Lumière, Master of Ceremonies, Monica Belluci walks out on the stage in a midnight-blue gown stating: “I proclaim the Cannes Film Festival Open!”